PascalCorpsman/mini_projects/Wave_function_collapse/Overlap_model/Readme.md

 ![](preview2.png)

-So i searched github for a existing one, which i can translate into FreePascal and then improve to my own whishes.
+So i searched github for a existing one, which i can translate into Free Pascal and then improve to my own whishes.
 Finally i found [this](https://github.com/D-T-666/wave-function-collapse-p5).
 It has some easy to fix bugs (as it mirrors and somehow rotates the input image to the output only relevant, if symmetry flag is off).

 Before diving into the code i highly recommend to read the explanations from above, otherwise this code is really hard to understand.